AbdulHadi404/FaceRecognition-And-MaskDetection/docs/PRESENTATION_DRAFT.md

 **Content:**

 **1. EigenFace (PCA)**

 - Principal Component Analysis
 - Fast and efficient
 - Accuracy: 70-85%
 - Best for: Controlled environments

 **2. FisherFace (LDA)**

 - Linear Discriminant Analysis
 - Better class separation
 - Accuracy: 75-90%
 - Requires: 2+ people in dataset

 **3. LBPH (Local Binary Patterns)**

 - Texture-based recognition
 - Most robust algorithm
 - Accuracy: 85-95%
 - **Used in Production** - Handles lighting/angle variations
+- **Note**: All three algorithms are trained, but only LBPH is used for real-time recognition

 **Visual Suggestions:**

 - Comparison table
 - Algorithm accuracy chart
 - Visual representation of each method